makyo/writing/work/sawtooth/overclassification/overclassification.md

 Dani stayed silent through the movie.
 Amy had chosen a thriller, something with enough action to hold their interest without demanding it.
 Not *too* actiony, not too cerebral.

-The bassarisk had shrunk in size, Dani noticed, all her confidence drained away.
+The ringtail had shrunk in size, Dani noticed, all her confidence drained away.
 The jokey story-telling exercise really had gone too far, and although she stood by her assessment, she realized she probably should have been a bit more careful of providing it.

 All of that openness she had grown over the past few hours, all of that was slowly unwound.
 She had built up this stanchion of confidence, only to find she'd planned the bridge in the wrong spot.
 She hadn't had a goal in this sleepover storytime, but even so, she'd fucked it up.